erp-texh-2022/etworkk-14.0/doc/cla/corporate/nubark.md

 Colombia, 2017-01-21

-Nubark agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+Nubark agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this